dhruv2x/travel-itinerary/README.md

 flutter run -d chrome
 ```

 3. Open the application in your web browser:

 The application will be running at `http://localhost:3000`.

 4. Enter your travel destination and duration in the application:

-(Explain how the user should interact with the app)

 5. Submit the form, and the app will make a post request to the ChatGPT API to generate the day-by-day travel itinerary.